-“My art installations are a contemplations of and comment on our manufactured perceptions of nature.
+“My art installations are a contemplation of and comment on our manufactured perceptions of nature.
 We as a culture are defined by the objects we mass-produce, consume, and throw away.
 I collect these objects and assemble them into congested installations, in essence using as my resource the refuse of consumer culture that usually end up in landfills, what you might call “the backside of the mall.” “

 Pink Project, first exhibited in the New Museum’s Bad Girls exhibition in 1994, consists of thousands of discarded pink objects carefully arranged on a large table.
 It is a visual overload of products that were created to appeal specifically to women and girls, including hair clips, pacifiers, fake fingernails, combs, dildos, cleaning products, toys, tampon applicators, kitchen gadgets and hundreds of other items, all representing mass seduction and consumption.
 The Pink Project has taken various forms: as a sculpture, presented in glass vitrines, as a room sized mound, a bedroom, and a glass coffin.